-Trust is what cements the foundation of every relationship and plays a significant role in developing secure and healthy relationships (1).
-When there is a lack of trust between a couple, it gives rise to problems.
+Trust is the foundation of every relationship and plays a key role in nurturing healthy and secure relationships (1).
+When there are trust issues between a couple, it invites problems and hampers the relationship.
+In this post, we talk about trust issues in a relationship, why they occur, and how to deal with them.

 What Are Trust Issues?